Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Keep your back straight

-Pass the ball in your hands, do not drop the ball
+Pass the ball into your hands, do not drop the ball

 Final part